Tennessee Family Homeschools by Trekking to Ancient Cities, Amazing Places They Read About

 The Lanes at the Louvre and in Rome.
 Courtesy of Lindsay Lane

-It’s been 18 years since the Lane kids first started homeschooling in their previous home near Dallas.
-They’d had all five kids by the time they set out on their first big sabbatical: an early American history road trip to see Thomas Jefferson’s house, Ben Franklin’s printing press, Mount Vernon, and some places Lewis and Clark once explored.
+It has been 18 years since the Lane kids first started homeschooling in their previous home near Dallas.
+They’d had all five kids by the time that they set out on their first big sabbatical: an early American history road trip to see Thomas Jefferson’s house, Ben Franklin’s printing press, Mount Vernon, and some places that Lewis and Clark once explored.

-In 2018, when the kids were older, the Lanes sold their Texas home, bought an RV, and embarked on their dream of homeschooling across America.
+In 2018, when the kids were older, the Lanes sold their Texas home, bought a recreational vehicle, and embarked on their dream of homeschooling across the United States.
 They read books on the road, paddleboarded in state parks, and hiked to their heart’s content.
 After two restless years, they settled permanently in Tennessee, where they joined a thriving homeschooling community.

-“When we started homeschooling, 18 years ago, homeschooling was weird,” Lindsay said.
+“When we started homeschooling, 18 years ago, homeschooling was weird,” Lindsay Lane said.
 “From the minute we started homeschooling, I immediately sought out local homeschool groups.”
-Life for the Lane kids has never been isolating, she added.
-There were no shortages of socialization opportunities, so they wouldn’t grow up “weird.”
+Life for the Lane kids has never been isolating, she said, noting that there has been no shortage of socialization opportunities so that they wouldn’t grow up “weird.”

 An early American history field trip brought them to George Washington's home at Mount Vernon and Thomas Jefferson's estate.
 (Courtesy of Lindsay Lane)